suzannejmatthews/PDC-Unplugged/content/activities/FindSmallestCard.md

 The students along the diagonal each have a number, which they hold up, so that everyone in their row can see.
 The `-` denotes other students sitting at their desks.

 * During the first step, the students note holding cards look down their rows and note the the number that they can see.
-* During the second step, the along the diagonal hold their cards up so that it is visible to the other studnets in their column.
+* During the second step, the along the diagonal hold their cards up so that it is visible to the other students in their column.
 The students at the column then raise their hand if they number they saw along their row (the first number) is greater than the number they see along their column (second number).

 For the matrix above, we expect the following students to raise their hands ('denoted with U'):